-The 29.4 acres of Quenomica Preserve provide several opportunities for the public to interact within these scenic landscapes.
+The 29.4 acres of Quenomica Preserve provides several opportunities for the public to interact within these scenic landscapes.
 They are as follows:

 - A. Access: A 4-6 vehicle trailhead located off-premises at 40-44 Meetinghouse Way will serve as the primary trailhead for access to the Preserve.
 An off-premises trail will connect the primary trailhead to Kanomika Road and via that road to Quenomica South.
 A smaller, 2-vehicle, trailhead is proposed at Quenomica South to accommodate one universal access vehicle and one vehicle for permitted hunters. - B. Trails: An out-and-back 1,500 linear foot universal access trail is proposed from the Quenomica South trailhead to a viewing platform on the southern tip of the point.
-A spur trail is proposed to access the duck blind and adjustable stairs are proposed to access the kayak landing.
+Adjustable stairs are proposed to access the kayak landing.
 A future loop trail may be possible once the proposed sandplain grassland restoration work is completed. - C. Views: The Preserve offers roadside and interior pastoral views from Quenomica North and sweeping views of Edgartown Great Pond from the pond shore at Quenomica South.
-Several benches and two viewing platforms are proposed for Quenomica South. - D. Passive recreation: The Preserve is well-suited for passive recreational use such as hiking and birdwatching. - E. Farming: There are 3.6 acres of pasture on the Preserve that may provide food for livestock.
+Several benches and one viewing platform are proposed for Quenomica South. - D. Passive recreation: The Preserve is well-suited for passive recreational use such as hiking and birdwatching. - E. Farming: There are 3.6 acres of pasture on the Preserve that may provide food for livestock.
 Some of the land was once used for vegetable crops and the potential for this use in the future remains.
 An agricultural lease is possible for 2.7 acres of the Preserve. - F. Hunting and Fishing: The proximity of the Preserve to residents and roads precludes deer hunting in all but a 5.7-acre area on the point of Quenomica South.
-The plan proposes to limit the point to archery hunting only for deer (Map 9, page 24).
+The plan proposes to limit the point to archery hunting only for deer (Map 9, page 23).